opendcs/opendcs/README.md

 OpenDCS Rest API is intended to run as a stand-alone Java program.
 It uses embedded JETTY to implement the web services.

 # Structure
-./rest_api - contains source files for the OpenDCS REST API ./web_client - contains source files for the OpenDCS Web Application Client ./odcs-web-client-jety-standalone - contains build scripts for generating a standalone Jetty installer for the web client ./odcsapi-jetty-standalone - contains build scripts for generating a standalone Jetty installer for the OPENDCS REST API
+./opendcs-rest-api - contains source files for the OpenDCS REST API ./opendcs-rest-api-jetty - contains build scripts for generating a standalone Jetty installer for the OPENDCS REST API
+./opendcs-web-client - contains source files for the OpenDCS Web Application Client ./opendcs-web-client-jetty - contains build scripts for generating a standalone Jetty installer for the web client

 # Installation and Configuration
 There are two types of installations/configurations.
 One is embedded Jetty bundles and the other is WAR files.

 ## OPENDCS API
-The gradle task `./gradlew :odcsapi:war` will create a war file in the `build/libs` directory.
+The gradle task `./gradlew :opendcs-rest-api:war` will create a war file in the `build/libs` directory.

 ## OPENDCS Web Client
-The gradle task `./gradlew :odcs-web-client:war` will create a war file in the `build/libs` directory.
+The gradle task `./gradlew :opendcs-web-client:war` will create a war file in the `build/libs` directory.

 ##	OPENDCS API Jetty Standalone Installer